kpunith8/Links-and-Tutorials/Java/Java-Tutorials.md

 Can also be synchronized at the getInstance() method by making it synchronized
 ```java
 public static synchronized SingletonSample getInstance() {
 }
 ```
-this will make sure every time it's thread safe.
+This will make sure every time it's thread safe.
 To make sure there is no race condition we will use the above approach

-* Pitfalls:
+- Pitfalls:
 	-	Difficult to write unit tests
 	- Not thread safe, if not carefull
 	-	java.util.Calendar is not a singleton but is a prototype

-* Comparision with factory:
+- Comparision with factory:
 	-	no interface / interface driven
 	-	Returns the same instance / returns multiple instances (multiple constructors)
 	-	Hard to unit test / testable